FabianSchoenberger/kotlin-ir-otel/README.md

 # OpenTelemetry Gradle Plugin

-This Gradle Plugin automatically implements OpenTelemetry tracing using code instrumentation.
+This Gradle Plugin automatically instruments code to generate and export OpenTelemetry-compliant traces.
+Each function call generates one span while nested function calls preserve the function call hierarchy by propagating span context.

 ## Usage

+Note: The plugin and its dependencies are not published in any maven repository, requiring a local publish and installation using `mavenLocal()`.

-Add the following to your plugins.
+Add the following plugin to your `build.gradle.kts`.
 ```kotlin
 id("com.infendro.otel") version "1.0.0"
 ```